dj4385/EasySolApp-Native-/readMe.txt

 then to create build type the following command :
     ionic cordova prepare android

-then go to android studio and build the apk file.
+    to create the build of the production : -ionic cordova build android --prod then go to android studio and build the apk file.